alexgaas/agg/README.md

 <img src="./plots/aggr-ht-parallel.png">

-Details and results of this strategy pretty well are defined in this paper: https://15721.courses.cs.cmu.edu/spring2016/papers/p743-leis.pdf
+Details and results of this strategy pretty well defined in this paper: https://15721.courses.cs.cmu.edu/spring2016/papers/p743-leis.pdf
-#### Example
-Still in progress...

 #### Approach 2
 To achieve parallel merging, keys obtained from hash maps can be processed based on their placement within the hash maps.
 Leveraging the fact that keys in a hash map, up to the collision resolution chains, are (almost) ordered by the remainder of the division of the hash function, the following steps are proposed for parallel merge: